jpreecedev/developerhandbook/src/pages/how-to-add-passportjs-google-oauth-strategy/index.md

 export { strategy }
 ```

-If you are not already using [await-to-js](https://www.npmjs.com/package/await-to-js), it is a lightweight wrapper around `Promise` that makes error handling tidier, removing the need for `try...catch...finally`.
+If you are not already familiar with [await-to-js](https://www.npmjs.com/package/await-to-js), it is a lightweight wrapper around `Promise` that makes error handling tidier, removing the need for `try...catch...finally`.

 Let's discuss the above code.